Polluted Rivers and Streams are a Growing Problem

 Bioretention Ponds

-On farms and ranches, protecting installing vegetated buffer strips around streams and restoring wetlands can dramatically reduce nutrient pollutants in waterways.
+Installing vegetated buffer strips around streams and restoring wetlands can dramatically reduce nutrient pollutants in waterways near farms and ranches.

-Studying, valuing, and identifying funding streams for green infrastructure is one of Earth Economics’ focus areas.
 In the face of more extreme weather events, building resilient, sustainable infrastructure is critical to improving water quality and adapting to a changing climate.
-We have conducted a variety of studies and proposed a wide array of nature-based solutions to communities throughout the country, including:
+Earth Economics has conducted multiple studies of the benefits and costs of nature-based solutions for communities throughout the country, including: